-Profit is the final goal of any new product and well-organized user flow with clear hierarchy plays a great role here.
-User flow is the process user follows since the first visit until solving his problem with the help of the product (this may be booking a hotel room, buying new shoes or ordering services or something else user is requiring in this very moment).
-This process is important not only for the user and its main focus is not only user problem-solving.
+Profit is the final goal of any new product and well-organized user flow with clear hierarchy plays a significant role here.
+User flow is the process user follows since the first visit until solving his problem with the help of the product (this may be booking a hotel room, buying new shoes or ordering services or something else the user is requiring in this very moment).
+This process is important not only for the user, and its main focus is not only user problem-solving.
 This process affects the product conversion as well.
 The reason is that if the user doesn’t know how to fulfill his own demand the deal will not happen.

 That’s why catching a user at the very entrance and leading him through your product to the place where he may order your services or buy the product is the extremely important process.

-Users don’t get to your site from nowhere that’s why before starting to catch them you need to understand the entry points and create the easy and clear path from the entrance till the final user goal.
+Users don’t get to your site from nowhere that’s why before starting to catch them you need to understand the entry points and create the smooth and clear path from the entrance till the final user goal.